Last Updated On: 10 May, 2020

 (a) Lock-in Period

 As the name implies, the lock-in period is the period where the borrower is “locked in” with the bank as he enjoys a special promotional interest rate usually in the initial few years of the loan as covered in step 1.
 This period can be anywhere between 1 to as long as 5 years depending on whether it is a fixed or floating rate package.
 The borrower trades off his right to switch to another bank during this period in return for the better rate offered.
-In the case of sibor-based loans the spread that the bank charges is typically lower by at least 30 basis points during the lock-in period from 1.25% down to 0.95% or lower.
+In the case of sibor-based loans the spread that the bank charges is typically lower by 10-30 basis points during the lock-in period.
 Should the borrower be forced to redeem his loan in full during the lock-in period for example in the case of sale of property, the bank usually levies a penalty of 1.5% on the loan amount redeemed which can easily run up to $10,000 or more for an outstanding loan of $700,000, which wipes out all the savings from the promotional interest.

 How do you decide if you should go for lock-in?
 As a general rule, if you opt for fixed rate package in Step 1, it normally comes with a lock-in period matching that of the period where the interest rate stays fixed.
 Such lock-in is fine and fair given the stability of a fixed monthly repayment that comes with fixed rate for the period.
 If interest rate rises too quickly by the time the fixed rate period is over, you can easily refinance your loan again as the lock-in period would also have expired.